KiwiTrek/PlatformerGame/README.md

  - You can jump and double jump!
  - You can even wall jump!
 Climb up your way through the steepest of holes!
  - Beat up the enemies along your way with your mighty sword!
- - Collect all the fruits for a greater challenge!
+ - Collect all the fruits & coins for a greater challenge!

 ## Controls